center-for-threat-informed-defense/summiting-the-pyramid/docs/evadability.rst

 1, would mean that an adversary could evade detection through use of different operational or environmental variables.

-Robustness has a fairly strong correlation with robustness but is independent from how robustness itself is scored.
-Key differences include that robustness is focused on the ability of an analytic to hold against a given attack, whereas robustness is focused on the amount of effort it would take for an attacker to successfully evade a given analytic - to simplify it a little more, robustness is centered on the attack, while robustness is centered on the defense.

 Evaluating Robustness
 ---------------------